 The straight-gate shifter is an intuitive and easy-to-use design that takes up little space in the center console.
 The shifter allows the driver to choose D (using First through Sixth gears) or S, which activates the performance-oriented Sport mode, which has more aggressive shift programming and locks out the use of Sixth gear when operating automatically.
-When in Sport mode, gear selection via racing-inspired paddle shifters (mounted on the steering wheel) automatically puts the transmission into manual mode, and the driver can select among all six transmission gear ratios.
+When in Sport mode, gear selection via racing-inspired paddle shifters (mounted on the steering wheel) automatically puts the transmission into manual mode, and the driver can select among all six forward gear ratios.

 COOPERATION BETWEEN TRANSMISSION AND DRIVE-BY-WIRE™ THROTTLE SYSTEM

-Shift speed and smoothness are enhanced as a result of cooperation between the Drive-by-Wire™ throttle system and the electronically controlled Sequential SportShift 6-speed automatic transmission.
+Shift speed and smoothness are enhanced as a result of cooperation between the Drive-by-Wire™ throttle system and the electronically-controlled Sequential SportShift 6-speed automatic transmission.
 During upshifts and downshifts, the engine can be throttled by the engine management system, reducing peak forces (shift shock) on transmission components, thus improving component reliability and decreasing driveline harshness.

 SUPER HANDLING ALL-WHEEL DRIVE™ (SH-AWD®)